Your Teabags Might Be Killing You

 Quick Look At The Teabags Industry

-Teabags are a popular option worldwide, given the ease of use they offer.
+Teabags are a popular option worldwide, given their ease of use.

-Teabags were first developed around 1908 in America.
-Thomas Sullivan designed sachets made of gauze, the first tea bags.
+Teabags were first developed in America around 1908.
+Thomas Sullivan designed the first tea bags, which were sachets made of gauze.
 During the 1920s, these were developed for commercial production, and the bags grew in popularity in the USA.

-The improvement of socioeconomic status has witnessed an increase in demand for tea bags with different attributes, including consumer preferences, blended nutraceutical ingredients in small sachets, ease of handling, and profit to both consumers and producers.
+The improvement in socioeconomic status has increased demand for tea bags with different attributes, including consumer preferences, blended nutraceutical ingredients in small sachets, ease of handling, and profit to both consumers and producers.

 The global Tea Bag market was valued at 14,360 million US$ in 2020 and is expected to reach 17,590 million US$ by the end of 2026.